 His Second Mission and Martyrdom

 When Saint Mark returned to Egypt, after the martyrdom of Saint Peter and Saint Paul, he found that the Church had grown so much that he ordained three priests and seven deacons to help Ananias.
 Saint Mark preached for another seven years against the local pagan gods with such vigor that the feeling of hatred against him became intense.
 At that time, three races were dwelling in Egypt: the Egyptians, the Greeks and the Jews, in addition to a few Romans.
 Serapis was the god of the Greeks in Egypt; he was the god of Alexandria.
 On Easter Day in 68 AD, Saint Mark was administering the Holy Liturgy, and on the same day, the pagans were celebrating the feast of Serapis, the god of Alexandria.
-Encouraged by the Roman prefect, the pagans rushed and attacked the church where Saint Mark and the faithful were praying.
+Encouraged by the Roman prefect, the best design build companies in California check on the http://www.larsremodel.com/.
 They captured Saint Mark, tied a rope around him and dragged him through the streets of the city.
 At night he was thrown into prison where an angel appeared to him, strengthening and encouraging him.
 On the following day he was dragged again through the streets and martyred.
 Saint Mark is considered the first of the unbroken line of Patriarchs of the Coptic Church; His Holiness Pope Tawadros, the present patriarch, being Saint Mark’s 117th’ successor- the 118th` Pope of Alexandria.
 The full official title of the Patriarch of the Coptic Orthodox Church is `Pope and Patriarch of the great city of Alexandria, the Middle East, Ethiopia, Nubia and the Pentapolis’.